LelandSindt/cullAssistant/Readme.md

 <img src='./images/board1.jpg' width='500'>

+You will need to edit [cullAssistant.yaml](./cullAssistant.yaml) to ensure proper board and tx/rx pin configuration.

 ## Thank you
 Thank you to the Home Assistant and esphome developers, a specific thank you to [Samuel Sieb](https://github.com/ssieb/) for the `serial_csv` component and the help in [discord](https://discord.gg/esphome)